MSnaddon/A_Crash/README.md

 - initialQuantity: initial quantity for inventory

-Progression( description, advanceAction, thresholdObject )
+Progression( description, advanceAction, thresholdObject , counters)
 - description: a short description of the game's progression point
 - advanceAction: an Action object detailing the changes being made for progression
-- thresholdObject: object where key is the checks name and the value is one of two options.__
+- thresholdObject: object where key is the checks name and the value is one of two options.

-1. a function that returns true or false depending on a condition set.__
+A function that returns true or false depending on a condition set.

-2. a false value which another Action will set to true (failing to will render the progression impossible)
+A false value which another Action will set to true (failing to will render the progression impossible)
+- counters: An object that holds counters for the thresholds to check.
+Should be modified by actions but this is likely to be refactored.

-Game ()
+Game ({options})
+- options: an object containing various information
+-- areas : object with {key => areas} references
+-- eventFeed : an array for displaying the initial events -- inventory : your initial inventory
+-- progressions : an object with {key => progression} references.